-1. Hotel reservations are made by the Business Office on the School Department’s credit card.
+1. Hotel reservations are made at the Business Office on the School Department’s credit card.
 When reservations are needed, a signed and coded Request for HOTEL Reservation form must be submitted to the Business Office along with a signed and approved purchase order.

 2. Flight reservations may be made at the Business Office on the School Department’s credit card.
 When reservations are needed, a signed and coded Request for FLIGHT Reservation form must be submitted to the Business Office along with a signed and approved purchase order.

 3. Mileage will be reimbursed at the IRS rate of $0.545 per mile for the shortest, most direct route.
 Tolls will be reimbursed only if original receipts are attached.